Mariko Yashida: Film

 Mariko Yashida appears in The Wolverine, portrayed by Tao Okamoto.
 This version is Ichirō Yashida's granddaughter, Shingen Yashida's daughter, Yukio's foster sister and Logan's love interest.
 At her grandfather's funeral, she is kidnapped by the yakuza crime syndicate but saved by Logan.
 As they hide in Yashida's house, they start to fall for each other.
-Mariko is kidnapped and taken to Yashida Corporation's headquarters where it's revealed that her father was the one who ordered the yakuza to kidnap and ultimately assassinate her because Ichirō had left the family empire to her instead of Shingen.
-She is saved by Kenuichio Harada with the Black Ninja clan and taken to a research center based where Ichirō was born.
-When it's revealed that Ichirō's alive and used Mariko as bait to capture and extract Wolverine's immortality using a robotic adamantium armor, she manages to free Wolverine by directing the machine Wolverine is in into the sword strike, breaking her grandfather's focus and freeing Wolverine.
-Mariko also hits Ichirō with Wolverine's discarded claws, allowing Wolverine to finish her grandfather off.
-Later Mariko is Yashida Corporation's new CEO and says goodbye to Logan, hoping to see him again.
+Mariko is kidnapped and taken to Yashida Corporation's headquarters, where it is revealed that her father ordered the yakuza to kidnap and ultimately assassinate her because Ichirō had left the family empire to her instead of Shingen.
+After escaping, Mariko becomes the Yashida Corporation's CEO and says goodbye to Logan, hoping to see him again.

+Miscellaneous

+Mariko Yashida is a supporting character in the 2023 X-Men Resistance version of Zombicide.